dougeby/IntuneDocs/intune/apps-add-office365.md

 - This method of installing Office is only supported if no other versions of Microsoft Office are installed on the device.
-- If you do install Office on a device that already has Office installed, consider the following:
+- If you do install Office on a device that already has Office installed, read the following considerations:
 	- Regardless of the version of Office you use, you cannot install 32-bit and 64-bit Office products on the same device.
-	- You cannot install the same version of the Click-to-run, and MSI versions of Office on the same device.
-However, you can do this if each install of Office is a different major version.
+	- You cannot install the same version of the Click-to-run, and MSI versions of Office on the same device but you can install different major versions.
 	- If you already have an earlier version of Office that you installed using Click-To-Run, you must remove any apps that you want to replace with the newer version.
 For example, if you have an older version of Word on the device, and want to assign the latest version, you must remove the old version first.
-	- If you have a different version of Office 365 on your devices to which you deploy the app bundle, assigning the Office 365 ProPlus bundle to the device might mean you have to change your Office subscription level.
+	- If a device already has Office 365 installed, assigning the Office 365 ProPlus bundle to the device might mean you have to change your Office subscription level.
 	- Devices to which you deploy these apps must be running the Windows 10 Creators Update or later.

 ## Get started